tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ## Introduction

-This report explains the technical underpinnings of Rank-1 Constraint Systems (R1CSs) as applied to zero-knowledge Succinct Non-interactive Argument of Knowledge (zk-SNARKs) and Bulletproofs.
+This report explains the technical underpinnings of Rank-1 Constraint Systems (R1CSs) as applied to zero-knowledge Succinct Non-interactive Argument of Knowledge (zk-SNARKs) and Bulletproofs, with a special focus on Bulletproofs.

 The literature on the use of R1CSs in zk-SNARKs shows that this mathematical tool is used simply as one part of many in a complex process towards achieving a zk-SNARK proof.
 Not much attention is given to it, not even in explaining